Kung Fu vs MMA: the 6 questions you are asking

 6. Is Kung Fu effective in MMA competitions?

-The answer is simple and it is the same for any other martial art (Karate, Wing Chun, Taekwondo, Jeet Kune Do, etc.):
+The answer is simple and it is the same for any other serious martial art (Karate, Wing Chun, Taekwondo, Jeet Kune Do, etc.):

-• Part of its technical baggage yes, part not
+- Part of its technical baggage yes, part not

-• Part of its training methods yes, part not
+- Part of its training methods yes, part not

-• Its core concepts surely yes
+- Its core concepts surely yes

-A note by Master Kongling – Do not trust my words, do not trust those who spend their time discrediting what has a rational sense and a demonstrable value, do not take everything for good: get informed, study, experiment, do your tests (only then will you have your answers, read Is it legit?).
+- Do not trust the words of this article, do not trust those who spend their time discrediting what has a rational sense and a demonstrable value, do not take everything for good, get informed, study, experiment, do your tests (only then you will have your answers, read Is it legit?)

 In-depth video courses